coda/packs-sdk/docs/get-started/cli.md

 Your directory should now contain the following files:

-* `formulas.ts` - A place to define the Coda formulas, including those that power sync tables and column formats.
+* `helpers.ts` - A place to define helper functions used by your Pack.
-* `manifest.ts` - Defines the metadata and contents of your Pack.
 * `node_modules` - The dependencies downloaded from NPM (standard for Node.js projects).
+* `pack.ts` - The core Pack definition, where all of the formulas, sync tables, and other building blocks are added.
 * `package-lock.json` - The versions of the dependencies downloaded from NPM (standard for Node.js projects).
 * `package.json` - The project's dependencies from NPM (standard for Node.js projects).
 * `schemas.ts` - A place to define the schemas (structured data types) used by your Pack.